geethika608/simple_multi_agent/README.md

 # Simple Multi-Agent Content Creator

 A streamlined multi-agent system using Google ADK that creates scripts and generates corresponding images based on user input.
+This project demonstrates the use of **Function Tools** for image generation, providing a cleaner and more maintainable approach.

 ## Features

 - **Script Writer Agent**: Creates engaging, concise scripts for short-form content
 - **Image Prompt Generator**: Converts scripts into detailed image prompts
-- **Image Generator**: Uses Imagen 3.0 to generate images from prompts
+- **Image Generator**: Uses Imagen 3.0 via Function Tools to generate images from prompts
 - **Loop Agent**: Orchestrates the workflow sequentially
+- **Function Tools**: Clean, reusable tools for image generation
 - **Local Storage**: Saves all outputs locally in organized folders

 ## Project Structure